oracle/offline-persistence-toolkit/README.md

 ### What Storage? ###

 As mentioned in the previous section, the Offline Persistence Toolkit caches responses to persistence storage locally within the browser/on the device.
 The form of this persistence storage is left up to the application developer.
-The toolkit supports two choices of storage implementations out of the box: PouchDB or localStorage.
-Other storage solutions (e.g. [WebSQL](https://en.wikipedia.org/wiki/Web_SQL_Database "WebSQL") or [file system storage](https://github.com/apache/cordova-plugin-file "file system storage")) could be implemented by providing a custom persistenceStoreFactory.
+The toolkit supports three choices of storage implementations out of the box: PouchDB, localStorage, or filesystem storage.
+Other storage solutions (e.g. [WebSQL](https://en.wikipedia.org/wiki/Web_SQL_Database "WebSQL")) could be implemented by providing a custom persistenceStoreFactory.
 It is also possible to use a mix of storage solutions - e.g. responses from an endpoint with minimal storage size requirements could be stored in localStorage, whereas a second endpoint with larger storage requirements could be configured to persist to pouchDB.
+If storage of large binary file data is required, then the filesystem storage could be used.

 Since it is important for the application developer to determine the preferred type of storage for each use case, the toolkit does not specify a default storage solution.
 The app must explicitly configure the preferred storage implementation via the [PersistenceStoreManager API](https://oracle.github.io/offline-persistence-toolkit/PersistenceStoreManager.html "PersistenceStoreManager API").
 This preference can be configured globally via a call to persistenceStoreManager.registerDefaultStoreFactory():